devopsdays/devopsdays-web/content/events/2023-denver/propose.md

 - _no third-party submissions_: This is a small community-driven event, and speakers need to be directly engaged with the organizers and attendees.
 If a PR firm or your marketing department is proposing the talk, you've already shown that as a speaker you're distant from the process.
 - _no vendor pitches_: As much as we value vendors and sponsors, we are not going to accept a talk that appears to be a pitch for your product.

-We invite you to submit your presentations on how the human factor enables, enhances, and optimizes various processes, such as:

-Automation
-Testing
-Security
-Platform Engineering
-Reliability
-Organizational Culture
-CI/CD
-DevOps Practices
-Career Development

 <hr>

-Selected proposals will be announced on Feb 16th 2024

-<strong>How to submit a proposal:</strong> Please submit your talk using the following form at <a href="https://talks.devopsdays.org/devopsdays-denver-2024/cfp)">Pretalx</a>
+<strong>How to submit a proposal:</strong>
+Submit your talk using the form at [Papercall](https://www.papercall.io/cfps/5084/submissions/new)